hpssjellis/j-ellis-geneva-2026-ai-for-good-conference-presentation/backups/plan05.md

-I am Jeremy Ellis, founder of the GitHub organization webmcu-ai, and I help run the Show and Tell for AIEng4D, where Global South university students present their TinyML and Edge AI machine learning projects online.
+I am Jeremy Ellis, founder of the GitHub organization webmcu-ai for fully on device ML training, and I help run the AiEng4D Show and Tell, where Global South university students present their TinyML and Edge AI machine learning projects online.

 I have taught technology for over 30 years in British Columbia, Canada, and today I am presenting a pilot project to bring my student-led Robotics course to the Global South.

 Students today are looking at an uncertain future.
 They see artificial intelligence changing every industry.
-They have a choice: they can simply ride along with technology created by others, or they can learn how technology works and become the people who build what comes next.
+They have a choice: they can simply ride along with technology created by others, or they can learn how that technology works and become the people who build what comes next.

 This is not an easy course.